harshagarwal-mono/POCPaginationSyncedFonts/README.md

 - Need Disable State For All The Filters If Not Available.
 - Need Loading Screen For Filter Applying If Needs To Be Changed.
 - Need loading Screen or Loading State For Family Activation Status.
+- Need a loading Icon for count in the ActivationStatus Filter Button

 ## Functionaity Tweaks
 - Lets Not Show Languages Only For which the fonts are available.
 Let show all the languages.
 Certainly it will save some time.
 - Lets Only Show Sync Bar When User Clicks On Refresh Button.
 It will also improve performance
-- Lets not show count on ActivationStatus Filter
+- ActivationStatus Filter Bar will not be able to show count in the dropDown but we can show count in the main menu after filter applied

 ## Event Bus